 Skip to main content

-Dentistry Personal Statements & Written Applications in Australia
+Australian Dentistry Personal Statements & Written Applications

-The big difference from UCAS
+01. The big difference from UCAS

+A UK applicant writes one personal statement.
+UCAS forwards it to all four chosen dental schools; each one reads it through its own lens but the text is identical.
 Australian dentistry does not work this way.
 The state Tertiary Admissions Centres (UAC, VTAC, QTAC, SATAC, TISC) handle preferences and academic data.
 Neither they nor GEMSAS collect a personal statement and forward it to every chosen school.
 Each school decides for itself whether it wants written content, what prompts it asks, and how heavily it scores the response.

-The result for AU dentistry: most schools do not ask for written content at all.
 Sydney Dental, Melbourne Dental, Adelaide Dentistry, La Trobe Dental, Griffith Dental, UQ Dental, and Curtin Dental select primarily on UCAT-ANZ or GAMSAT + ATAR/GPA + MMI/panel.
 There is no portfolio review, no personal statement that materially shifts pre-interview ranking, and no statement of intent in the application package.

-Australian dental schools that want substantive written content (2027 entry)
+02. Australian dental schools that want substantive written content (2027 entry)

 The 2 programmes below have either an explicit written application, structured short-answer questions, or a stated rural and community mission that materially rewards a strong written component.
 Schools not listed are typically selected on UCAT-ANZ/GAMSAT + GPA/ATAR + MMI with no written input.